Future for Rare campaign

 What can you do?

-The Future for Rare survey is designed to capture a comprehensive picture of current experiences and the unmet needs of people affected by rare conditions across the UK.
-Your input will help us understand key challenges and priorities, and will directly inform our recommendations to governments.
+The survey was designed to capture a comprehensive picture of the experiences and unmet needs of people affected by rare conditions across the UK.
+Over 700 people from across the UK responded and the findings will directly inform the next phase of the Future for Rare campaign.

 Your subscription could not be saved.
 Please try again.